 A guide to the best practices to ensure your project is open source compliant.

 Open source hardware certification

-Unlike open source software, which is generally protected by copyright law, many elements of open source hardware are more difficult to protect from copying and may be impossible to protect from misuse at all.
+Unlike open source software, which is automatically protected by copyright law upon creation, many elements of open source hardware are more difficult to protect from copying and may be impossible to protect from misuse at all.

 This guide is not intended to be legal advice.
 If you have questions about how any of these concepts apply to your hardware or apply in your country, OSHWA recommends that you contact a lawyer.
 The product examples included here are only meant to serve as illustrative demonstrations of the concepts being discussed.
 These descriptions do not reflect a legal opinion of OSHWA or the companies referenced.

 These four elements are found in open source hardware projects.
 Click on any of the elements to skip directly to its learning module.

 - developer_boardHardware (functional elements of the product)

 - codeSoftware (code, firmware, or software involved in the product's functionality)

 - library_booksDocumentation (including design files, schematics, and instructions)

 - Branding (brand names, product names, logos, and product design)